-What I’m saying is for you to save gas while driving, practice economy driving habits.
-A great example is NOT starting off like a jackrabbit and then braking furiously when the lights turn red.
+Save gas while driving, by practicing economy driving habits.
+A great example is NOT starting off like a jackrabbit and then stomping on your brake pedal when the lights turn amber or red.

-You can waste hundreds of dollars a year if you drive like a rally champion.
+You are wasting hundreds of dollars a year if you drive like a rally champion.

 Do eco driving.
 What’s eco driving?

 It doesn’t mean you need to buy an electric or hybrid car to do eco driving.

-It simply means you accelerate gently from a standstill, keeping to a constant speed as much as you can, and brake gently when needed.
+It simply means you accelerate gently from a standstill, keep to a constant speed as much as you can, and brake gently when needed.